Mental Health Resources

 Operated by the Los Angeles Homeless Services Authority (LAHSA), LA-HOP is designed to assist people who are homeless by sending homeless outreach teams throughout Los Angeles County.

-Al-Anon offers electronic meetings held online and over the phone.
-To find an electronic meeting, please go to https://al-anon.org/al-anon-meetings/
+Al-Anon offers electronic meetings online and over the phone.
+To find a virtual meeting, please visit https://al-anon.org/al-anon-meetings/

 There are a variety of existing online A.A. meetings accessible via http://aa-intergroup.org/